hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-db-go-3.png)

-* **Id:** This entry will be filled with the name of a script to be compiled at deployment time.
-This feature allows for instance the admin to hide login scripts and credentials in non-editable executable files.
+* **ID:** This entry will be filled with the name of a script to be compiled at deployment time.
+This feature allows for instance the admin to hide login scripts and credentials in non-editable executable files
-* **Avatar:**  This defines whethere a workshop require some password variable to be leveraged or not.
+* **Avatar:**  This defines whethere a workshop require some password variable to be leveraged or not
 * **D﻿escription:** Same description as the one available in the workshop's table entry
 * **P﻿resenter:** Name of the presenter
 * **Role:** Roe of the presenter (the workshop developer in fact: Solution Architect, Fullstack Developer, etc...)
-* **V﻿ideoLink:** Youtube link of the recorded video to be used as a replay.
+* **V﻿ideoLink:** Youtube link of the recorded video to be used as a replay
-* **W﻿orkshopId:** Id of the workshop linked to the video.
+* **W﻿orkshopId:** Id of the workshop linked to the video
-* **A﻿ctive:** Tag to set to enable visibility of the replay in registration portal.
+* **A﻿ctive:** Tag to set to enable visibility of the replay in registration portal

 One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info, quite handy,no ?